matthijskooijman/arduino-lmic/README.md

 ## Example Sketches

-This library currently provides several examples:
+This library provides several examples.

- - `ttn-abp.ino` shows a basic transmission of a "Hello, world!" message using the LoRaWAN protocol.
+ - [`ttn-abp.ino`](examples/ttn-abp/ttn-abp.ino) shows a basic transmission of a "Hello, world!" message using the LoRaWAN protocol.
 It contains some frequency settings and encryption keys intended for use with The Things Network, but these also correspond to the default settings of most gateways, so it